 6.Write letters-to-the-editor and op-ed pieces for your local and regional newspapers.

 • See How to Work With Your Local Media,http://www.fairtest.org/get_involved/media.

 7.Contact your state and federal representatives about reducing testing.

 a) Send them letters with copies of news clips, resolutions, and/or signed petitions.

 b) Call them with your concerns.
-Set up small group meetings with them in your district; bring other parents,
+Set up small group meetings between your elected officials and local parents, teachers, students and other allies.

 To download a print formated PDF of this Fact Sheet Click Here.

 See FairTest’s visually designed infographic based on this fact sheet.